biodiv/anycluster/README.md

 anycluster
 ==========

 anycluster provides Server-Side clustering of map markers for Geodjango.
 It is suitable for large amounts of markers.
+Depending on your server and personal feeling, it works very well with 200.000 to 500.000 markers.

 Features
 --------